FIameCaster/prism-code-editor/readme.md

 All the code is tokenized each time for simplicity's sake.
 Even though only lines that change are updated in the DOM, the editor slows down as more code is added, although not as quickly as with zero optimizations.

 Once you start approaching 1000 LOC, the editor will noticeably slow down on most hardware.
-If you need to show more code than that, consider a more robust/heavy library.
+If you need to display that much code, consider a more robust/heavy library.

 ## Browser support

 This has been tested to work in the latest desktop and mobile versions of both Safari, Chrome and Firefox.
 It should work in slightly older browsers too.
 Won't work properly in browsers that don't support beforeinput events.

+## Credits

+This library is made possible thanks to [Prism](https://prismjs.com).

 ## Contributing

 Feature requests, bug reports, optimizations and potentially new themes and extensions are all welcome.

-Be sure to thoroughly test your changes using the test page in the package.
+To test your changes during development, start the dev server:

+	cd package
+	pnpm run dev